r2devops/hub/docs/job-structure.md

     ```

-## 🗺 Screenshots
+## 🗺 Job screenshots

 Jobs can include screenshots or any pictures to improve documentation and
-provide an overview of what job does.
+provide an overview of what job does

-* You can add as many picture as you want in this folder but try to add only
+You can add as many picture as you want in this folder but try to add only
 relevant images.
+You just have to put file inside the folder and they will be
+included in the documentation.

+Supported format: `.png`, `.jpeg`, `.jpg`

+!!! warning
-* If you don't want to add any pictures, you have to add at least an empty file
+    If you don't want to add any pictures, you have to add at least an empty
-named `.gitkeep` to ensure the folder presence in git.
+    file named `.gitkeep` to ensure the folder presence in git